j4redj0el/FPLPowerBI/README.md

 The dashboard allows the user to filter based on position and team and the output will show the best 'Value for Money' Player based on their selection.

 For example, the image below shows the Most 'Value-for-money' forward from within Arsenal, Chelsea, Liverpool, Man City and Spurs.
-This just not mean the player produces the most points, but rather a good return on investment given the player's Price amount.
+This does not mean the player produces the most points, but rather a good return on investment given the player's Price amount.

 ![cover](https://github.com/j4redj0el/FPLPowerBI/blob/main/FPLValue_for_money.jpg)